medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/6-incentives.md

   - Hansol Lee <hansol@medibloc.org>
   - Myongsik Gong <myongsik_gong@medibloc.org>
   - Inchul Song <icsong@medibloc.org>
-  - Taejin Yoon <tj@medibloc.org>
+  - Tae Jin Yoon <tj@medibloc.org>

 ## Synopsis

-When data deal is created, a budget for data is deposited from data consumer account.
+When a data deal is created, a budget for the data is deposited from the data consumer account.
-And the deposit is distributed to the data providers and the oracles that verified the data.
+The deposit, proposed by the data consumer, is distributed to the data providers and the oracles that verified the data when the data provider submits a consent with the certificate to Panacea.
-Data consumers also can [deactivate the deal](./2-data-deal.md#Deactivate-Data-Deal) they created and refund the remaining budget at any time if the deal is in status `DEAL_STATUS_ACTIVE`.
+Data consumers can [deactivate the deal](./2-data-deal.md#Deactivate-Data-Deal) that they created and retrieve the remaining budget at any time if the deal is in status `DEAL_STATUS_ACTIVE`.

 ### Motivation

-This is for transparent distribution for the cost of providing data and the cost of verifying data.
+This is for a transparent distribution of the incentives for providing the data and verifying the data.

 ### Definitions